 The doctors also conduct some joint replacement processes using less harmful techniques.
 They will select the most appropriate surgical procedure for the patient.

-Tests Done Before Joint Replacement Surgery
+Tests done before Joint Replacement Surgery

-At CARE Hospitals, certain exams or tests are conducted before performing the joint arthroplasty.
+Certain exams or tests are conducted before performing the joint arthroplasty.
 These tests are: